 A successful approach to content distribution

-Once you have found your topic and implemented it perfectly, it's time to distribute the content.
+Once you have found your topic and realised it perfectly, it’s time to distribute the content.
 You should also invest a lot of energy here so that your efforts pay off.
 As a reading tip, you can find my detailed guide to content distribution here in the magazine.

 A special feature of “evergreen” content is that this content is also distributed over the long term.
 So you don’t just promote these posts once or twice.
 Ideally, you will always find new ideas and opportunities.
 For evergreen content, I recommend that you pay particular attention to the following points: